Koda7/CustomGPT-Autocomplete-System/README.md

 python3 api.py
 ```

-5. Access the autocomplete service by sending GET requests to the endpoint /query with the q parameter representing the query string:
+5. Access the autocomplete service by sending GET requests to the endpoint /query:

 Example: In the URL http://localhost:8000/query?query=how&count=1 -
 - Base URL: http://localhost:8000